You will find the most frequently asked questions about applying for housing in this section.

 How long does it take?

-Please allow ten weeks before contacting us to ask about progress.
-As long as you’re eligible to join the housing register and you’ve given us the right documents with your application we’ll send you an application pack telling you what happens next.
-If you submitted your application form and other documents more than ten weeks ago, and you haven't heard anything, you can give us a call to ask for an update.
+As long as you’re eligible to join the housing register and you’ve given the right documents with your application, you'll receive an application pack telling you what happens next.
+If you submitted your application form and other documents more than four weeks ago, and you haven't heard anything, give your local authority a call to ask for an update.

 Why has my application been refused?